 So I thought it’d be fun this week to look at the many and sometimes creative ways that people have come up with to visualize their own debts, to help them stay motivated, so you can too.

 Software tools and debt calculators

 Today there’s no lack of financial software tools out there for managing your debt.
-Sure there’s the traditional Excel spreadsheets, and loan calculators, if the hard numbers are what keep you motivated.
+Sure there are the traditional Excel spreadsheets, and loan calculators, if the hard numbers are what keep you motivated.
 But there are many software programs and mobile apps today that deal specifically with debt.
 Although I haven’t used them myself, I’ve heard a lot of great things about Payoff.com and ReadyForZero.com, which create personalized debt payoff plans to help you reach your goals.
-Payoff.com even provides you with both their own visual motivators (badges) that you can share amongst your friends or money groups, and the ability to win cash rewards for reaching your goals.
+Payoff.com even provides you with both their own visual motivators (badges) that you can share amongst your friends or money groups and the ability to win cash rewards for reaching your goals.
 I’m just not too fond of linking it to my bank accounts, so I tend to steer clear of these.
 But hey, who am I to judge?

 Debt to basics

 Aside from all the technology, sometimes all you need is a piece of paper, to make it tangible and more relatable.

 One super simple way of tracking your debt is to just write down how much you owe on a piece a paper and hang it on the wall.
 Preferably somewhere where you can see it every day.
 When you make a payment, cross off your debt(s) and write down how much you have left until you get to zero.
 This one is great for those “to-do list people”.

 Or jot it all down on a calendar, marking down the date of your debt payoff goal.
 And mark down what you have remaining after each payment you make.
 And if at this point, you’re already itching for technology, sure you can also use a cloud-based online calendar program to send alerts to your computer and smartphone of your next debt payment.